 Promoting infrastructure sharing, where technically and economically feasible, to reduce redundant infrastructure, minimize resource consumption, and lower energy usage.

-Responsible communications tower site selection and deployment to help minimize disruption or destruction of sensitive ecosystems and wildlife habitats.
+Responsible for communications tower site selection and deployment to help minimize disruption or destruction of sensitive ecosystems and wildlife habitats.

 Ongoing research on the potential impacts of electromagnetic fields on wildlife.